 Many refugees continued further south to arrive in the northern capital of Tripoli where they dispersed into its five adjacent districts (Batroun, Bcharre, Koura, Minnieh-Dennieh and Zgharta – referred to as T5).

-UNHCR’s offices in Tripoli and Qobayat work with more than 50 operational partners, and have agreements with 6 partners that implement projects.
-The North Sub-Office has also a network of around 180 refugee volunteers.
+UNHCR’s offices in Tripoli and Qobayat work with more than 50 operational partners, and have agreements with 8 partners that implement projects.
+The Northern Lebanon Sub-Office has also a network of around 200 outreach volunteers, some of whom are specialized in health, education, and child protection.

 UNHCR North Lebanon Sub-Office